-BLACK SEA BASS fishing has been very consistent in the Sound.
-The sea bass have just finished spawning and are feeding heavily on crabs and small fish throughout Long Island Sound.
+BLACK SEA BASS fishing has been very good and consistent in the Sound.
+The sea bass have finished spawning and are feeding heavily on crabs, squid and small fish throughout Long Island Sound.
 Plan a trip on a party/charter boat trip to fish off of Block Island...there are many giant-sized sea bass out there.
 Eastern Sound (Fishers Island to Block Island and northeast of Montauk) anglers are having better success.
 For those willing to travel, Block Island Sound is the place to be for humpback sea bass.
 Closer to home, the rocky reefs from Niantic, to Branford (Faulkner Ilsand) have been consistent all season.
 A reminder to all anglers...if you are fishing in water deeper than 100', barotrauma can cause released fish to struggle to make it back to the bottom.
 A descending devise such as the Shelton Fish Descender can help assist the sea bass air bladder to recompress and get safely back down to the depths.
 See Fishsmart.org for more information.

-SUMMER FLOUNDER (fluke) fishing is getting better as fall approaches.
-They are feeding heavily prior to their migration south for the fall/winter.
-Fishermen are reporting some very large doormat fluke being caught (13 lbs 8 ozs, central sound).
-Apparently, the bite is in very shallow water (6 to 25 feet).
-Hit those beach areas where all the bait is stacked up along the shoreline.
-Live lining snapper blues in deep water (80 to 100') is the preferred method by fluke sharpies.
+SUMMER FLOUNDER (fluke) fishing is getting better as water temperature slowly decrease and fish begin to migrate.
+Fishermen are reporting some very large doormat fluke being caught (11 lbs 4 ozs, eastern sound).
+Apparently, the bite is in deeper water (40 to 110 feet.
+Live lining snapper blues in deep water (80 to 120 ft) is the preferred method by fluke sharpies.
 The usual summer flounder spots include the south shore of Fishers Island (Isabella Beach, Wilderness Point), Napatree Point and along the beach, off the Stonington breakwater, mouth of the Mystic River over to Groton Long Point, Twotree Island Channel, Black Point/Niantic Bay including the Bloody Grounds, Sound View Beach, Long Sand Shoal, Falkner Island area, New Haven Harbor, off the mouth of the Housatonic River during the flood tide, and around the Norwalk Islands.

 SCUP (porgy) fishing is very good throughout Long Island Sound.
-They are extremely abundant this year.
-The central and western Sound is loaded with hubcap size (15+ inches in length) fish.
+They are everywhere as one angler remarked.
 In the west the Norwalk area (Cockenoe Island) is fishing very well.
 Otherwise, some good locations in the west are: the lower Housatonic River to Charles Island, Morningside (Milford), Coast Guard Jetty at Southport Beach, Rick Jetty at Calf Pasture beach, South Benson Fishing Pier, Sherwood Island, Pleasure Beach Fishing Pier, St Mary's by the Sea and Stratford wall along with Long Beach (excellent shore spots).
 Other shore spots include The Sound School Fishing Pier/Dock, Rocky Neck State Park, Harkness Memorial State Park, Meigs Point, Hammonassett, Sherwood Island State Park and Fort Trumbull State Park.
 Fish during the high tide at these shore locations.
 Locate your favorite Enhanced Shore Fishing Opportunities for these hard fighting and excellent eating "Reef Slammers".

-ATLANTIC BONITO & LITTLE TUNNY fishing is sporadic...here today and gone tomorrow is the news.
+ATLANTIC BONITO & LITTLE TUNNY fishing is tough one day and great another...you never know with these fast swimming tunas.
 These small tunas are cruising around from Pt.
-Judith, Watch Hill to Pine Island (including Fishers Island Sound), the Race to Little Gull Island, from Bartlett Reef to Black Point and west to New Haven.
+Judith, Watch Hill to Pine

+Island (including Fishers Island Sound), the Race to Little Gull Island, from Bartlett Reef to Black Point and west to New Haven.
 Dawn is the best time to fish for these inshore tunas.
 Try casting metal (heavy) lures to feeding fish on the surface.
 A quiet approach and finding birds (gulls/terns) actively feeding is the key to a successful trip.